Internationally touring folk-rock harmony AAA/Americana trio in the spirit of the '60s and beyond.

 "Extraordinary singers who follow in the footsteps of The Weavers and Peter Paul & Mary."

-For over a decade, Long Island-based folk-rock/Americana/AAA trio Gathering Time (Stuart Markus, Hillary Foxsong, and Gerry McKeveny) has toured both in the US and internationally, mixing new interpretations of both '60s and '70s classics and old traditional tunes with their strong original songs.
-Their sound reflects the voicings and arrangements of the genre's pioneers, The Byrds, Peter, Paul & Mary, Joni Mitchell, and Crosby, Stills & Nash, brought into today with an acoustic-electric alchemy all their own.
+For over a decade, Long Island-based folk-rock/Americana/AAA trio Gathering Time (Stuart Markus, Gerry McKeveny, and since 2022 Christine Sweeney) has toured both in the US and internationally, mixing new interpretations of both '60s and '70s classics and old traditional tunes with their strong original songs.
+Their sound reflects the voicings and arrangements of the genre's pioneers: The Byrds, Peter, Paul & Mary, Joni Mitchell, and Crosby, Stills & Nash, brought into today with an acoustic-electric alchemy all their own.

 No less an authority than WFUV's John Platt has written that they are "among the finest performers in the New York metropolitan area, whatever the size of the venue, from a house concert to an outdoor festival," with "harmonies that can charm the birds out of the trees, strong original songs, and a savvy repertoire of cover songs, ranging from traditional folk to classic rock.
 They appeal to audiences of all ages."

-Gathering Time's first single, a 2007 remake of Peter Yarrow's "Light One Candle," was spun on stations ranging from NYC's top-rated WCBS-FM to Israel's Galilee plains; their first CD Songs of Hope and Freedom won wide acceptance on folk stations nationwide.
-In 2012 the trio's second CD Red Apples and Gold rose to #5 on the Folk DJ charts in September, finishing at #19 on the Folk DJ Top 100 for 2012; on the national Roots Music Report radio charts it rose to #12 in October, charting at #76 in the year-end Top 100 Albums.
-Their third CD When One Door Closes... reached #3 on the Folk DJ charts in January 2014.
+Gathering Time's first single, a 2007 remake of Peter Yarrow's "Light One Candle," was spun on stations ranging from NYC's top-rated WCBS-FM to Israel's Galilee region; their first CD, Songs of Hope and Freedom, won wide acceptance on folk stations nationwide.
+The trio's second CD, Red Apples and Gold, rose to #5 on the Folk Alliance International Folk DJ chart in September, 2012 finishing at #19 on for the year; on the national Roots Music Report radio charts it placed #12 for the month and #76 for the year.

-The trio's 2016 release, Keepsake, debuted at #1 on the Folk DJ Charts for March 2016, with 'Who Knows Where the Time Goes' the #1 song, five more songs in the Top 25, and Gathering Time the #1 artist for the month.
+The trio's 2016 release Keepsake debuted at #1 on the Folk DJ Album Chart for March 2016, with their cover of Sandy Denny’s “Who Knows Where the Time Goes” the #1 song, five more songs in the Top 25, and the group as the #1 artist for the month.
 The album charted at #4 for the year.